ghoulmann/cs-curriculum/preface.rst

 Mission
 =======

-Empower students to participate in the production of a intentionally designed, digital world through systematic and computational thinking and design.
+Empower students to participate in the production of a intentionally designed, digital world through systematic and computational thinking and the complimentary fields of Computer Science, Electrical Engineering, and Information Technology.

 Values
 ======